Advantages of the blended learning approach

 • Some learners struggle with using online materials, and may not be able to find solutions by themselves.
 Students with different levels of digital knowledge may not find technology-based learning as accessible.

-• Some learning materials may be difficult to access
+• Some learning materials may be difficult to access.

-Benefits of a Blended learning approach
+Benefits of a blended learning approach

 Examples of blended learning activities